 RULE 12.1.
 RESPONSIBILITY.
 Notwithstanding any other provision of these rules, unless the Board grants a waiver, the location of all new wells, excluding a well that is exempt under Rule 7.10(1)(c) or Rule 7.10(2)(c) of these rules, must be in compliance with the spacing requirements.
-After an application for a drilling permit or certificate of registration has been granted, unless the well is exempt, the well, if drilled, must be drilled at a location that is in compliance with the spacing requirements.
-If the well is commenced or drilled at a location that does not comply with this Rule 12.1, the Board, pursuant to Chapter 36, Texas Water Code, may enjoin the drilling or operation of such well or require a completed well to be closed in a manner compliant with all applicable regulations.
+After an application for a drilling permit or certificate of registration has been granted, unless the well is exempt2 the well, if drilled, must be drilled at a location that is in compliance with the spacing requirements.
+If the well is commenced or drilled at a location that does not comply with this Rule 12.1, the Board, pursuant to Chapter 36, Texas Water Code, may enjoin the drilling or investigations

+Deleted: within 90 calendar days from the date of the tests or operation of such well or require a completed well to be closed in a manner compliant with all applicable regulations.
 As described in the Texas Water Well Drillers' Rules, all well drillers and persons having a well drilled, deepened, or otherwise altered, shall adhere to the provisions of the rules prescribing the location of wells and proper completion [Amended May 3, 2017]